latest news ...

 So breakfast having been duly eaten, and scenery having been duly photographed, time to go.

-sign to Hall's Crossing and Bullfrog Highway 95 Utah This is another "look what I've just seen in my rear view mirror so I have to go back to look" photograph
+sign to Hall's Crossing and Bullfrog Highway 95 Utah This is another one of those "look what I've just seen in my rear view mirror so I have to go back for a proper look" moments.

-So here I was, driving along Highway 95, following the exploits of Doc Sarvis, Bonnie, Hayduke and Seldom-Seen Smith, members of Ed Abbey's The Monkey Wrench Gang when I came across a right turning onto Highway 261.
+Anyway, no time to stand here idly gossiping.
+Here I was, driving along Highway 95, following the exploits of Doc Sarvis, Bonnie, Hayduke and Seldom-Seen Smith, members of Ed Abbey's The Monkey Wrench Gang when suddenly I came across a right turning onto Highway 261.
 And there was this sign that read

 Yet it was a wide metalled road sloping gently uphill.
 But with a sign like this, you would, wouldn't you?
 Well, I did, anyway!
 I drove along this nice road gradually rising up and up in a nice gentle slope until all of a sudden the road disappeared and I came to a dead stop.
 And what I saw, well, I was speechless (and those of you who know me will realise how much of a rare event this can be), if not spellbound.
 I never expected to see anything remotely like this in all my life.